-Snowville, Utah was to be our last chance for a restroom and a break before jumping off into what was described as the "Utah Outback."
+Snowville, Utah was to be our last chance for a restroom break before jumping off into what was described as the "Utah Outback."

 Snowville seemed to live up to its name.

 Around Park Valley the fog lifted, as did Lisa's spirits and our ability to travel at higher speeds.
-At the Nevada border, the highway changed to NV-233, the speed limit went up to 70, and our ability to make such speed was greatly reduced by the lower-quality road.
+At the Nevada border, the highway changed to NV-233, the speed limit went up to 70, and our ability to make such speed was greatly improved by the higher-quality road.